superwebshare/super-web-share/README.txt

 = Did I need to register or signup anywhere to use Super Web Share plugin? =

-No, super web share is super easy to set up for anyone to create a native share on their websites without any registration needed.
-If the browser supports the API, it will do the magic prompt over those browsers.
+No, super web share is super easy to set up for anyone to create a native social sharing experience on their websites, without any registrations.
+If the browser supports the Share API, it will magically prompt the native shareing on the supported browsers.

 = Is SuperWebShare plugin GDPR Compliant? =